Goubasarian/Goubasarian.github.io/src/data/blog/backpropegating_through_attention.md

 The last bit of necessary information is knowing how to backpropegate through element wise operations such as element wise matrix multiplication.
-You can think of this as individually differentiating every scalar $Y_ij$ with respect to $X_ij$.
+You can think of this as individually differentiating every scalar $Y_{ij}$ with respect to $X_{ij}$.
 Let X and W be matrices of the same dimension and let $Y = X \odot W$.